 Read my article on how to choose the best beginner putter here.

 Some super game improvement irons for beginners are the choice for more consistent shots.
 SGI clubs offer perimeter weighting, cavity back, a wider sole, and a low centre of gravity too.
 The club choice range can be from either 6 through to pitching wedge or 6 through to sand wedge.
 The cavity back (pictured right) and wider sole make them much more forgiving.

 The sand wedge will offer more loft and more bounce for shots around the rough or in the sand.
 The bounce is the feature on the sole of the club and it helps the club to glide easily through rough or sand.
-Click here for more info on finding the best beginner golf irons…
+Follow this for the best golf irons for beginners.

 When it comes to purchasing your first or even 2nd set of clubs it makes sense to buy wisely.
 You don’t want to go out and spend thousands on a new set of clubs, not just yet, there’s a few years of practice first To save money it’s important you look for cheap golf clubs.
 Further bargains are to be had when you buy in complete sets.
 A good set of golf clubs sold together as a package can be bought for as little as $200-$300, even less if you go second hand.